EzequielTartaglia/CIT326/W2/W02 Scenario - Exploring the Data Dictionary.md

     **SHOW 1**: Your queries and query results.
 The results should include the names of all user tables in each database, when each was created, and last modified date.

     ```sql
+    -- Identify and lists thoughout all tables in your database

     -- For WideWorldImporters
     SELECT name AS TableName, create_date AS CreatedDate, modify_date AS LastModifiedDate
     FROM WideWorldImporters.sys.tables